Fall Fast Asleep

 I’m curious how many parents still do that.
-I hope bedtime stories and lullabies aren’t a bygone era.
+And I hope bedtime stories and lullabies aren’t a bygone era.
 I’d like to believe those time-tested sleeping remedies are still being used in homes all across the world.
 And it’s not just because I write bedtime stories and lullaby songsÂ either.
 I also remember how much I enjoyed hearing the old classic stories and music when I was a little whippersnapper.

 His mind was filled with ideas and dreams.
-He didn’t look back.
+So, he didn’t look back.
 What was behind was gone.
-He didn’t even want the memories.
+And he didn’t even want the memories.
 So he pointed his bow toward the horizon above the tall pines and rowed toward the future.

 “Freedom is ahead,” he thought to himself.
-“With freedom I can try out my ideas and chase my dreams…and maybe even sleep well again.”
+“With freedom I can try out my ideas and chase my dreams.
+And maybe even sleep well again.”

-That day was this day.
-The night guard had fallen asleep in his chair by the front door to the cabins, and Kato slipped out the back window.
+The night guard had fallen asleep in his chair by the front door to the cabins.
+So, Kato slipped out the back window.
 He made his way through the dark forest to the creek.
-That’s where he had hidden his hand-carved canoe under deadwood logs.
+Because that’s where he had hidden his hand-carved canoe under deadwood logs.
 With the silence of a butterflyÂ he had slipped the canoe, andÂ its one small oar, into the creek.
-Then he made himself asÂ flat and still as possible, and let the currents of the creek sweep him away.
+Then he made himself asÂ flat and still as possible.
+And he let the currents of the creek sweep him away.

 Safely out of anyone’s view, Kato sat up and paddled with all his might .
 And, as the sun rose above the treetops, so did the hope in his heart.

-Sunbeams darted through the tree limbs like tiny elves so Kato decided to drift downstream in the shade.
+Sunbeams darted through the tree limbs like tiny elves.
+So, Kato decided to drift downstream in the shade.
 He leaned back on his elbows and took a deep, long breath of fresh morning air.
 Ah…the scents of the forest, the dampness of the dew, and the smoke from someone’s fire…way better thanÂ the sweaty cabins he’d suffered in for two years.

-Then, like his canoe, Kato’s thoughts drifted.
-Gently they floated further back to a better time.
+Gently he floated further and further back to a better time.
 A time when he lived with his parents, his sister, and his brother in a much happier cabin.
-He could almost smell a big, black pot of beans his mama cooked in the fireplace.
+And he could almost smell a big, black pot of beans his mama cooked in the fireplace.
 Mm…mm…and some fried potatoes…and cornbread baked in bacon grease.
 Man, that was livin’.
 And he couldn’t waitÂ to get back there.

 Kato remembered his poppa reading out of a worn out hand-me-down Bible.
 One of his favorite verses was about hope.
 Hmm…how did that go?
 It was something like “I get up before sunrise and cry for help…I hope in your word, God”.
-He knew he didn’t remember it the same way poppa read it, but he was sure it went something like that.
+He knew he didn’t remember it the same way poppa read it.
+But he was sure it went something like that.

 Then he heard dogs barking somewhere in the distance.
 Oh no. The slavers must be chasing him after all.
-Kato jumped up, grabbed his oar, and started paddling with all his strength.
+So, Kato jumped up, grabbed his oar, and started paddling with all his strength.
 Luckily the current was faster in this part of the creek, so his canoe felt like a motorboat.
 In fact, he was suddenly aware of more rocks and more waves.
 Uh-oh…there were some rapids not too far ahead.

 Imagine how you’d feel if you were in a little homemade canoe.
 And imagine crashingÂ through rough water filled with big, jaggedÂ rocks.
 Kato wasn’t sure his little boat could take the beating of the waves.
 ButÂ he was sure it was certain doom if it hit any of those rocks.

 He could only hear the pounding of his heart.
 He could only smell the water splashing in his face.
 And he could only think about staying alive.
-He frantically slapped his oar in the water…first on the left side…then on the right.
+So, he frantically slapped his oar in the water…first on the left side…then on the right.
 Then, he used the oar to keep from hitting a rock.
-Then, he smacked the oar back in the water…again on the left, then on the right, then back and forth and back and forth, and…pow!
+Then, he smacked the oar back in the water.
+Again on the left.
+Then on the right.
+And back and forth and back and forth, and…pow!

-Kato didn’t see the limb hanging low above the water, and it smacked him right in the shoulder and knocked him out of his canoe.
+Kato didn’t see the limb hanging low above the water.
+And it smacked him right in the shoulder and knocked him out of his canoe.
 The water splashed over him.
-He swallowed a big mouthful of it, but he managed to somehowÂ keep his head above water.
+And he swallowed a big mouthful.
+But he managed to somehowÂ keep his head above water.
 He caught a quick glimpse of his canoe just as it slammed into a big rock in the middle of the creek.
 It broke into pieces and floated away downstream ahead of him.

 The waves of rushing water were getting even bigger.
 The noise drowned out everything else.

 “Not…sure…how much longer…I can swim,” he thought.
 “I’ll never see you again mama and poppa.
 I’m sorry I wasn’t stronger.”

 All at once, it felt like the whole world fell out from under him.
-Kato kept paddling his arms, but there didn’t seem to be any water to swim in.
+Kato kept paddling his arms.
+But there didn’t seem to be any water to swim in.
 Without knowing, he had tumbled over a waterfall.
 It was only two or three seconds, but everything went into slow motion.
-Kato could see a deep pool of clear water below as he fell, and he hoped he wouldn’t hit a rock.
+Kato could see a deep pool of clear water below as he fell.
+And he hoped he wouldn’t hit a rock.

 All the bright and beautiful colors of the world danced before his eyes like carnival characters.
-He wasn’t thinking of where he’d been, and he wasn’t afraid of where he was going.
+He wasn’t thinking of where he’d been.
+And he wasn’t afraid of where he was going.
 He just knew somehow it was all going to be alright.

 “Where am I?”
 Kato gurgled.

 “Shh…lie still, Kato,” the voice answered.
 “You’re safe now.
-Your mama’s here, and you’re gonna be just fine.”
+Your mama’s here.
+And you’re gonna be just fine.”